microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 8. Ensure the code is [WACK compliant](https://developer.microsoft.com/en-us/windows/develop/app-certification-kit).
 To do this, generate a Visual Studio solution, right click on project; Store -> Create App Packages.
 Follow the prompts and run WACK tests.
 Make sure they all succeed.
 9. Ensure you update the [README](README.md) with additional documentation as needed.
 10. Also update the [MixedRealityToolkit-Unity wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki) if you think it will be useful for other developers.

-# Rebase commits

-The commits in your pull request should tell a story about how the code got from point A to point B.
-Good stories are edited, so you'll want to rebase your commits so that they tell a good story.

-Each commit should build and pass all of the tests.
-If you want to add new tests for functionality that's not yet written, ensure the tests are added disabled.

-Don't forget to run git diff --check to catch those annoying whitespace changes.

-Please follow the established [Git convention for commit messages](https://www.git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines).
-The first line is a summary in the imperative, about 50 characters or less, and should not end with a period.
-An optional, longer description must be preceded by an empty line and should be wrapped at around 72 characters.
-This helps with various outputs from Git or other tools.

-You can update message of local commits you haven't pushed yet using git commit --amend or git rebase --interactivewith reword command.

 # Pull request